MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 Security governance is an iterative process.
 For organizations with existing policies that govern security across a digital estate, adopting a Zero Trust strategy provides the incentive to evolve those policies.
 As security strategy and policies mature over time, so do cloud governance processes and policies.

 In the planning phase, new functionality was tested against a test tenant in which management activities occurred.
-It is important to note that implementing the features that support Zero Trust principles requires a different way of managing the resulting end-state.
+It's important to note that implementing the features that support Zero Trust principles requires a different way of managing the resulting end-state.

 Here are some examples of new requirements for this scenario: